Typhoon Choi-wan (2009): Meteorological history

 Early on September 11, the Joint Typhoon Warning Center (JTWC) began monitoring an area of convection roughly 1,100 km east of Guam.
 A broad, low-level circulation center had formed within the system and became increasingly organized, showing signs of developing convective banding.
 A Tropical Cyclone Formation Alert was released later that day as convection was rapidly consolidating around the low, which was embedded within the eastern end of the monsoonal trough.
 It was then declared as a tropical depression by the Japan Meteorological Agency (JMA) and the JTWC with the latter designating it as Tropical Depression 15W The tropical depression was tracking westward along the southern edge of the subtropical ridge situated east of the International Date Line.

 During September 12, the depression continued to develop quickly with both the JMA and the JTWC reporting that the depression had intensified into a Tropical Storm later that day, with the JMA assigning the international name of Choi-wan and the international designation of 0915.
+(Note: The name Choi-wan (Cantonese: 彩雲, [t͡sʰɔːi˨˥ wɐn˨˩]) was contributed by Hong Kong and literally means "colorful cloud" in Cantonese.)
 During September 13, Choi-wan gradually developed whilst moving west with the JMA reporting that Choi-wan had become a severe tropical storm late that day, before reporting along with the JTWC early the next day that Choi-wan had intensified further and had become a weak Typhoon with multiple spiral bands that had wrapped into the fully consolidated center to form a banding eye.
 During September 14, Choi-wan intensified further whilst moving along the southwestern edge of a deep level subtropical ridge of the northeast, intensifying into a Category 4-equivalent typhoon on the Saffir–Simpson hurricane scale with 1-minute winds of 220 km/h.